luukfroling/Mechanica/content/special/ChX3_IntroSpecialRelativity.md

 ```

-Before Einstein's idea spread, Lorentz thought about the transformation as a fix to Galileo Transformation.
+Before Einstein's idea spread, Lorentz thought about the transformation as a fix to Galilean Transformation.
 Later he understood, of course.
 Unfortunately, Fitzgerald did not live long enough to see the first publication of Einstein on Relativity in 1905.

 The electro-magnetic wave equation can be transformed from $S$ to $S'$.
 And indeed, if you would do that, you would find that the wave equation maintains its form with the same $c$, not a new $c'$.
 Lorentz had found this, but it was Einstein who underpinned and generalized the use of the Lorentz Transformation to all mechanics, replacing the Galilean Transformation.